 exiftool -all= SourceFile.jpg

-Obviously, replace SourceFile.jpg with the name of the JPEG file you want EXIF Data deleted from.
-All metadata, including the image thumbnail will be stripped from the file.
+Obviously, replace SourceFile.jpg with the name of the JPEG file you want EXIF data deleted from.
+As a result, all metadata, including the image thumbnail will be stripped from the file.
+If you want to remove EXIF data from all images in the same folder, specify “*” (without quotes) instead of the file name and it will go through every image.

-This part is for those like me, who like to keep important EXIF Data in their images, but want to get rid of all other junk such as XMP Data and image thumbnails from their images.
-There are two ways of doing this – from Lightroom directly, or from a command prompt.
+This part is for those like me, who like to keep important EXIF data in their images, but want to get rid of all other junk such as XMP Data and image thumbnails from their images.
+There are two ways to do this – from Lightroom directly, or from a command prompt.
 I personally like to do it directly from Lightroom, because it saves me a lot of time.
 If you already have a bunch of exported files, it might be easier to just run the tool from the command prompt.

 First, download ExifTool, if you haven’t done it already.
-Create a folder called “ExifTool” inside “C:\Program Files (x86)” on 64 bit systems and “C:\Program Files” on 32 bit systems and put the executable “exiftool.exe” into that folder.
-On my 64 bit Windows 7 system, the full path to the executable file is “C:\Program Files (x86)\ExifTool\exiftool.exe”.
-You can save it elsewhere, if you want to – I just personally prefer to keep it in program files folder.
+Create a folder called “ExifTool” on your root folder and put the executable “exiftool(-k).exe” into that folder.
+On my Windows 10 system, the full path to the executable file is “C:\ExifTool\exiftool(-k).exe”.
+You can save it elsewhere, if you want to – that’s totally your choice.
 Then, go ahead and create a text file in notepad and copy-paste the following into it:

 Once you save the file, go to Lightroom and open the export dialog box.
 On the very bottom of the page, expand “Post-Processing”, then select “Open in Other Application…” from the “After Export” drop-down.
-Then click on “Choose…” button, browse to “C:Program Files (x86)ExifTool” folder and double click on RemoveJunkEXIF.bat file.
+Then click on “Choose…” button, browse to “C:\ExifTool” folder and double click on RemoveJunkEXIF.bat file.
 The export screen should look like this:

-If you have a bunch of image files that you need to remove EXIF Data from, then I recommend executing exiftool directly from a command prompt.
-Just copy all your image files to the “C:Program Files (x86)ExifTool” directory, then open up command prompt and do the following:
+If you have a bunch of image files that you need to remove EXIF data from, then I recommend executing exiftool directly from a command prompt.
+Just copy all your image files to the “C:\ExifTool” directory, then open up command prompt and do the following:

 Obviously, if you are on a different platform or placed exiftool in a different folder, just change the folder path above and everything should work perfectly!